 a) Travelling abroad for data collection;

 If you are intending to travel abroad to collect ANY information from participants, then you MUST have received ethical approval for your research BEFORE you travel.
 Any data collected overseas without prior ethical approval will be subject to penalties, which could include failing your dissertation module.
+Please also see the University guidance on projects collecting data overseas

-b) Missed ethics deadline;
+c) Missed ethics deadline;

 Any student missing the usual deadlines for ethical approval will need to submit for ethical approval as soon as they are able to following the deadline, or should ensure that their project only involves secondary data and that no data is gathered from or about people during their research project.